bangmaple/bangmaple/README.md

 - 📚 I'm currently a junior student at FPT University - Ho Chi Minh City.
 - 😼 I both like Information Assurance and Software Engineering.
-- 👨‍💻 I've been coding using J2SE and J2EE technologies.
+- 👨‍💻 I've been coding using Java SE and Java EE 8 technologies.
 Also with Spring framework.
 - 🤔 A fresher of doing JavaScript coding: VanillaJS, ReactJS, Angular.
 - 📱 React Native is my choice of doing cross-platform mobile app development.
-- 🖥 Current having a CCNA Certificate and studying CCNP Routing for now...
+- 🖥 Current having a CCNA Certificate and studying for CCNP Routing for now...
-- ⚡ Fun fact: I can't drink beer or do smoking.. 💨
+- ⚡ Fun fact: I can't drink beer or doing smoking.. 💨